LosAngelesCountyGIS/LosAngelesCountyGIS.github.io/README.md

 # LosAngelesCountyGIS.github.io
-GIS Technician passionate about Free Software and Linux, inspired by the principles of Richard Stallman, Linus Torvalds, Steve Wozniak and Aaron Swartz.
+GIS tech, interested in free and open-source software and Linux, inspired by the principles of Stallman, Torvalds, Wozniak, Daniel Stenberg, Aaron Swartz.